barion/barion-web-php/docs/payment_with_3dsecure_parameters.md

 $billingAddress->Street3 = "";
 ```

 **NOTE:** the older version of the library used the shipping address as one simple string.
-This method will <u>NO LONGER WORK</u>, the address structure must fully comply with the API documentation.
+This method will NO LONGER WORK, the address structure must fully comply with the API documentation.
 Please review any request assembling in your integration where you are handling a shipping address.

 The webshop should supply as much information about the account of the customer as it can.
 This is done in the **PayerAccountInformationModel**.